devzero-inc/microservice-example/README.md

 5. Making changes
-    - Frontend: changes you make the web client will automatically be re-compiled and immediately visible in the browser.
+    - **Frontend:** changes you make the web client will automatically be re-compiled and immediately visible in the browser.
-    - Backend: changes to the backend services can also be made here by simply running `docker-compose up` in the main directory.
+    - **Backend:** changes to the backend services can also be made here by simply running `docker-compose up` in the main directory.
+    - **Database:** log into Adminer `<hostname>/proxy/8080` (user: admin, password: password, database: backend_service) to change database records

 ## Manual steps for running all services